rationalpointofview/rpov/_posts/2016-01-07-lattice-of-mental-model.md

 >The need for this clearly correct six-element system, with its large demands in a narrow-scale field where stakes are high, is rooted in the deep structure of the human mind.
 Therefore, we must expect that the education we need for broad scale problem-solving will keep all these elements but with awesomely expanded coverage for each element.
 How could it be otherwise?

+Also from Richard Freeman:

+* Choose a Concept
+* Teach it to a Toddler
+* Identify Gaps and Go Back to The Source Material
+* Review and Simplify

 ## Current List of mental models ( Orders Matter )

 ### Discipline Mathematics